lerina/lerina.github.io/html/code/rust-wasm/index.md

 ##### 7. Run the web server and open your browser

+You can use any file server, or follow along with `http` which we installed after wasm-pack.

-You can host locally with `http www`.
+You can host locally the `www` directory with `http www`.
 It defaults at  http://127.0.0.1:8000

 You can pass the address and port number like this: